Uniform boundedness on extremal subsets in Alexandrov spaces: Essential coverings and isotopy covering systems

-\begin{rem} \cite[4.4]{Y} states further that there exists an isotopy covering system of $B(p,D)$ whose first degree is bounded above by $C(n,D)$ and whose other higher degrees are bounded above by some constant $C(n)$ independent of $D$.
-However, we only need the above weaker version for our applications. \end{rem}
+\begin{rem} More precisely, \cite[4.4]{Y} states that there exists an isotopy covering system of $B(p,D)$ whose first degree is bounded above by $C(n,D)$ and whose other higher degrees are bounded above by some constant $C(n)$ independent of $D$.
+However, the above simple version is enough for our applications. \end{rem}